 This was Mary Fields.
 A rebel, a legend.

-Note: If you enjoyed this post, please consider supporting Historical Snapshots with a donation.
+Note: If you enjoyed this snapshot biography of Mary Fields, please consider supporting Historical Snapshots with a donation.
 To donate, please visit our Patreon page at https://www.patreon.com/historicalsnapshots.
 Your support is much appreciated .